-- -The owner has violated obligations under a HAP contract under Section 8 of the 1937 Act (42 U.S.C.
-1437f); - -The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; - -The owner has engaged in any drug-related criminal activity or any violent criminal activity; - -The owner has a history or practice of non-compliance with the HQS for units leased under the tenant-based programs, or with applicable housing standards for units leased with project-based Section 8 assistance or leased under any other federal housing program; - -The owner has a history or practice of failing to terminate tenancy of tenants of units assisted under Section 8 or any other federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that: (i) Threatens the right to peaceful enjoyment of the premises by other residents; (ii) Threatens the health or safety of other residents, of employees of GHURA, or of owner employees or other persons engaged in management of the housing; (iii) Threatens the health or safety of, or the right to peaceful enjoyment of their residences, by persons residing in the immediate vicinity of the premises; or (iv) Is drug-related criminal activity or violent criminal activity; - -The owner has a history or practice of renting units that fail to meet state or local housing codes; or - -The owner has not paid Guam or local real estate taxes, fines, or assessment.
+- The owner has violated obligations under a HAP contract under Section 8 of the 1937 Act (42 U.S.C.
+1437f); - The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; - The owner is engaged or has engaged in any drug-related criminal activity, or any violent criminal activity; - the owner is engaged or has engaged in the cultivation, distribution, sale, possession or use of cannabis. - The owner has a history or practice of non-compliance with the HQS for units leased under the tenant-based programs, or with applicable housing standards for units leased with project-based Section 8 assistance or leased under any other federal housing program; - The owner has a history or practice of failing to terminate tenancy of tenants of units assisted under Section 8 or any other federally assisted housing program for activity engaged in by the tenant, any member of the household, a guest or another person under the control of any member of the household that: (i) Threatens the right to peaceful enjoyment of the premises by other residents; (ii) Threatens the health or safety of other residents, of employees of GHURA, or of owner employees or other persons engaged in management of the housing; (iii) Threatens the health or safety of, or the right to peaceful enjoyment of their residents; of the residences, by persons residing in the immediate vicinity of the premises; or (iv) Is drug-related criminal activity or violent criminal activity;

+- The owner has a history or practice of renting units that fail to meet state or local housing codes; or - The owner has not paid Guam or local real estate taxes, fines, or assessment.